EPFL-bADAboum/website/_includes/question3.md

 <br>

 This time, we get a p-value of \(0.066\).
 Despite being low, it showcases that the distribution are similar as we can see on the plot.
-This could indicate a slight bias on the side of the audience: the lack of difference highlights that the jury is able to draw a difference between a movie that deserves an oscar and movies that do not but the audience does not as people can give a good rating just because an actor that they like played in the movie.
+This could indicate a slight bias on the side of the audience: the lack of difference highlights that the jury is able to draw a difference between a movie that deserves an Oscar and movies that do not but the audience does not as people can give a good rating just because an actor that they like played in the movie.

 <br>